 I worked hard to be independent and have freedom to spend my money how I wanted but although it made me happy in the short term, I never really felt fulfilled or content.

 When I really thought about it, the things that meant the most to me were those that I loved, needed or added value.

-These are the things that make or break my heart, make me get up in the morning, keep me focused in life and bring a smile to my face and my heart.
+These are the things that make me get up in the morning, keep me focused in life and bring a smile to my face and joy to my heart.
 They make me who I am and give me peace and purpose in my life.